Nabil-Ghosn/algorithms-data-structures-lab/week 5 - Backtrack/Backtrack.md

 Let's say there are n steps (decisions to make), and at each step, you have k choices.

-*Counting the Possibilities:*

-1. Each Step: You have k choices.
-2. Total Steps: There are n steps to make.

 To find the total number of possible combinations, you multiply the choices at each step:

 Total Possibilities = k \* k \* k \* ... (n times) = $k^n$

-Exponential Growth: The time complexity of backtracking is typically O(k^n) because you have to explore all possible combinations of choices.
+Exponential Growth: The time complexity of backtracking is typically $O(k^n)$ because you have to explore all possible combinations of choices.

 ---

 ### **2. Backtracking vs. Dynamic Programming (15 minutes)**

-Dynamic Programming (DP) is often compared to backtracking when solving optimization problems.
+**Dynamic Programming (DP)** solves complex problems by breaking them down into simpler subproblems and storing the results to avoid redundant computations.

-- **Top-Down Approach (Memorization):** Solves the problem recursively and stores results in a table to avoid recalculating the same subproblem multiple times.
+- **Top-Down Approach (Memorization):** Solves the problem recursively and stores results in a memorization table to avoid recalculating the same subproblem multiple times.

 - **Bottom-Up Approach (Tabulation):** Starts with solving the smallest subproblems first and uses their results to iteratively build up solutions for larger subproblems.